Zeppelin-Lindau D.I: Operational history

-Seven prototypes were built for the development program but it was never used operationally due to the end of World War I. Luftstreitkräfte (German Air Force) pilots evaluated the type in May and June 1918 and again in October.
+Seven prototypes were built but this design was never used operationally in World War I. Luftstreitkräfte (German Air Force) pilots evaluated the type in May and June 1918 and again in October.
 German ace Wilhelm Reinhard was killed on 3 July 1918 after a structural failure when it was supposed to have been grounded for structural improvements.
 There were reports of heavy aileron controls and poor climb rates at altitude.
 After being fitted with a more powerful BMW IIIa inline-six liquid-cooled engine that reduced the time needed to rate to reach 5000 m from 25 minutes to 13 minutes, an order was placed for 50 aircraft either in October or November.
 These were roughly 50 percent complete when production was halted following the armistice in early 1919.
 One example went to the US Navy and another to the US Army Air Service, both purchased in 1921 and delivered in 1922, for evaluation of the novel construction methods used.